NikKowPHP/social-brain/chapters/chapter-3.md

 **3. Practice in Peacetime, Not Just in Battle.**
 A final, crucial point from my investigation: do not wait for a crisis to practice this.
 You cannot learn to use a fire hose in the middle of a five-alarm fire.
 Your "Field Work Challenge" is your real training.
 Practice the Conductor's Breath a few times a day when you are perfectly calm—waiting for code to compile, sitting at a red light.
 By doing this, you are building a new neural pathway.
 You are grooving the connection to your vagus nerve so that when the real alarm bell rings, your brain already knows the path to safety.

 Let's go back to Mark.
 He feels the heat rise in his neck.
 This is the system alert.
 He executes the "Conductor's Breath" function (it's completely silent).
 The CEO begins to come back online.
-Instead of blurting out a defensive reaction, he is able to pause and say, "That's difficult to hear, but I want to understand.
+Instead of blurting out a defensive reaction, he is able to pause and say, "Okay.
+That's... tough to hear.
 Can you give me an example?"

 He has just debugged a social catastrophe before it even started.